Plumbing Services in Kansas City, Missouri

 Kansas City’s plumbing challenges are rooted in a uniquely punishing combination: harsh winters that regularly push below zero (with the 2021 cold snap setting a record of nine consecutive days below 15°F), a century-old combined sewer system that discharges 6.4 billion gallons of untreated sewage annually during storms, and expansive clay soil that shifts foundations and stresses underground pipes year-round.
 The city’s $4.7 billion Smart Sewer program won’t reach completion until 2040, meaning homeowners bear the burden of an aging system in the meantime.
 If your KC home was built before 1980, a comprehensive plumbing inspection can reveal hidden risks in your clay sewer laterals, galvanized supply lines, and under-slab piping before they become emergencies.

-Licensed plumbing pros serving all of Jackson County and surrounding areas.
+Independent plumbing providers may serve all of Jackson County and surrounding areas, subject to availability.

 (520) 783-3777